This Meghan Markle-Loved Jewelry Brand Is on Sale at Nordstrom

 The Nordstrom Anniversary Sale typically begins in July, but was pushed back due to concerns over the coronavirus pandemic.
 The shopping extravaganza launched on Aug.
 19 to the general public, but Nordstrom cardholders got first dibs on tons of sale items.
 If you're not a cardmember, you can click here to apply for a Nordstrom credit card to unlock Early Access shopping.
 To check out even faster, you can add items to your Nordstrom Wish List.

-The big sale is open from Aug.
-19 until Aug.
+The big sale ends on Aug.
 30, so be sure to take advantage of the discounts before prices go back up on Aug.
 31.

 Check with ET Style for more sales and score a great deal on Monica Vinader jewelry ahead.